cardenasc33/receipt-processor-challenge/README.md

 ```
 This will recursively run ALL the test files in verbose mode `-v` within the project indicating what tests were ran and whether they passed or failed.

+## Frontend Testing with RTL & Jest

 ### Running the Frontend Tests
-In the `frontend` root folder, enter either command:
+In the `frontend` folder, enter either command:
 ```bash
 npm test
 ```